yaojian95/Papers_Reading/papers.md

 ## Daily papers

 [TOC] Reinoization bump and recombination bump
-#### 7-14 How to measure CMB power spectra without losing information  Max Tegmark
+#### 7-14 How to measure CMB power spectra without losing information; Max Tegmark 1997
 - A plot of  power spectrum estimates allows experiments to be compared in a **model-independent** way, as opposed to, say, parameter estimates and exclusion plots that are only valid  within the framework of particular cosmological models.
 - Edge tapering -- **feathering**.
 For the window function to be narrow, we loosely speaking want the pixel weighting to be narrow in the Fourier (multipole) domain, and so to avoid excessive ‘‘ringing’’ in Fourier space, the weighting in real space should be continuous and smooth.
 This standard signal-processing procedure is also known as **apodizing**.